balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 This is the call graph of our scenario along with the percentage utilization of the CPU by each function.
 We see that the *vectorWorkCopy* function takes **47.54%** of CPU time whereas the *vectorWorkMove* takes more, i.e **51.67 %**.
 Our benchmark already highlights this.

-Though we see that the overall performance of *vectorWorkCopy* is better than the *vectorWorkMove*, when we take a closer look, the push_back of the move was actually cheaper than the push_back of the copy.
+Though we see that the overall performance of *vectorWorkCopy* is better than the *vectorWorkMove* in testcase 1, when we take a closer look, the push_back of the move was actually cheaper than the push_back of the copy.
 You don’t get any “Candy from Willy” for guessing why.
 This is pretty straight forward.
 Lets see what the move constructor does,

 ```c++
 testMove(testMove&& dat) noexcept : n1{dat.n1} {